chrisarg/Bit-Set/README.md

         print "\n\nBenchmark completed!\n";

-# VIBECODING A FFI API
+# VIBECODING A FFI API THAT DIRECTLY MAPS THE C INTERFACE OF BIT

 The module was created during a "vibecoding" experiment in Github Copilot running through the VS Code editor.
 During the initial exploration, which lasted